kvxb/Zenith/README.md

 a working Spotify account with playlists containing the songs they want to listen to, and we'll handle the rest using the APIs provided by Spotify and yt-dlp.

+## Tips on how to use
+- Press the plus button near top left for spotify import (due to the api limitations you will have to message us so we can manually whitelist)
+- Press the three dots near top right (below the skip button) and enter a name and artist that you wish to add to your playlist then wait for the download
+- In case you can't find them look at the .jpg provided

+## Known Issues
+- Fetching Spotify playlists can take significant time, during which the UI thread is blocked
+- Reordering of files not yet supported
+- Fine-grained download from Spotify not yet supported
+- Spotify Developer API restrictions
+- Windows build opens but you can't actually play anything (ffmpeg issue)